| Crates.io | scirs2-stats |

 ndarray = "0.16.1"

-This version represents the first beta release before the stable 1.0 release, offering production-ready functionality with a stable API.
+This version represents Stable Release before the stable 1.0 release, offering production-ready functionality with a stable API and zero-warning code quality.

 use ndarray::array;